Skip to Main Content

 1. High expenses and commissions

 Cost is one of the biggest drawbacks of annuities.
-Expenses erode the owner’s returns, especially on a variable annuity where the value depends on the investment returns.
+Expenses erode the owner’s payouts, especially on a variable annuity in which the value depends on the investment returns.
 Some annuity contracts are so complex that the full rate of the internal expenses is hard for the average person to understand.

 Annuities are typically sold by insurance agents, not financial advisors.
 That means they earn a commission on the products they sell you.
-While the commission is usually baked into the annuity contract, it can amount to anywhere from 1-10 percent of the total value of your contract.
+While the commission is usually baked into the annuity contract, it can amount to anywhere from 1 to 10 percent of the total value of your contract.

 2. Difficult to exit

-While it may be possible to get out of an annuity contract, it comes at a cost.
-Some insurers make it difficult to exit an annuity by imposing high surrender charges.
-These charges might amount to 10 percent or more of the value of the contract.
+While it may be possible to get out of an annuity contract, doing so comes at a cost.
+Some insurers make it difficult to exit an annuity by imposing high surrender charges that can amount to 10 percent or more of the value of the contract.
 Typically, the surrender charge will decline over time.

-And you’re not able to get out of the contract whenever you want, since annuities typically have a limited surrender period.
-These periods usually last six to eight years after purchasing the annuity, but it depends on the contract.
+And you can’t get out of the contract whenever you want, since annuities typically have a limited surrender period.
+These periods usually last six to eight years after you purchase the annuity, depending on the contract.

 3. Possibility of an insurer defaulting

-Annuities are guaranteed by the insurance company that issues the contract.
-While there have not been a lot of defaults on annuities, it can still happen.
+The insurance company that issues the contract guarantees the annuity.
+While there have not been a lot of defaults on annuities, they can still occur.
 The backup to the insurance company is your state’s guaranty association.
-It is a good practice to check on the financial solvency of an insurer before purchasing an annuity contract.
+It is a good practice to check on the insurer’s financial solvency before purchasing an annuity contract.

 4. Highly complex